How and Why You Should Create a Writer's Mission Statement

 And, voila!
 Just like that, you have a Writer's Mission Statement that you can carry with you for years to come.

 Use this statement to inspire and motivate you.
-You may want to add it to a graphic you can use as your computer background, write it somewhere special, or print it out and past it above your write desk.
-Somewhere you’ll see it often!
+You may want to add it to a graphic you can use as your computer background, write it somewhere special, or print it out and past it above your writing desk.
+Anywhere you’ll see it often!

 Would you like to see a full Writer’s Mission Statement?
 All of the examples I used in today’s article are from my personal mission statement.
 Below is the full copy!